Enabling Governance, Resilience, Assurance, and Accountability in the Federal Enterprise – Introducing the DVMS

 Perhaps the most transformative aspect of DVMS is its ability to change how governance leaders think about control.
 Traditional Governance, Risk, and Compliance (GRC) models focus on avoiding failure; the DVMS-enabled Governance, Resilience, Assurance, and Accountability (GRAA) model focuses on demonstrating capability.

 In this model, oversight is ongoing, resilience can be measured, and accountability is verifiable.
-By combining governance, operations, and assurance into a single system, DVMS transforms the federal agency into a digitally confident enterprise, one that leads with integrity, agility, and transparency.
+By combining governance, operations, and assurance into a single system, DVMS transforms the federal agency into a digitally confident enterprise — one that leads with integrity, agility, and transparency.

 The Future of Federal Governance is Assured

 The Digital Value Management System marks a significant advancement in how federal agencies fulfill their missions.
 By adhering to OMB’s modern governance directives, DVMS enables Digital Governance Leaders to implement the GRAA model, ensuring transparent governance, measurable resilience, ongoing assurance, and verifiable accountability.
+Moreover, DVMS offers Federal agencies a robust framework for developing effective internal control systems that enhance operations, reporting, and compliance.
+It empowers agency leaders to establish and maintain these controls while regularly assessing their effectiveness in accordance with the guidelines outlined in OMB Circular No. A-123.

-The future of federal governance, as the Assurance Mandate concludes, “is not about managing risk; it’s about proving resilience.”
-DVMS provides the federal enterprise with the tools to do just that, continuously, transparently, and credibly, transforming governance from a periodic audit into a dynamic system of trust.
+The future of federal governance, as The Assurance Mandate concludes, “is not about managing risk; it’s about proving resilience.”
+DVMS provides the federal enterprise with the tools to do just that — continuously, transparently, and credibly — transforming governance from a periodic audit into a dynamic system of trust.

 About the Author